 Neighborhoods in Edmonton

-If you are a nature lover, this neighborhood is perfect for you!
-Showcasing an expansive view of the North Saskatchewan river valley, you can indulge in the best nature offers in Edmonton.
-The area has a small are with an old feel and houses a few convenient outlets, as well as the Societé francophone des arts visuels data, an organization dedicated to demonstrating the importance of arts in the community.
+Strathearn showcases an expansive view of the North Saskatchewan River valley, allowing to indulge in the best nature offers in Edmonton.
+The area has a small town feel and houses a few convenient outlets.
+It also has the Société francophone des Arts visuels de l’Alberta, an organization dedicated to demonstrating the importance of arts in the community.

 This neighborhood is known to be home to some of Edonton's more upmarket residents.
-When Glenora was first established in 1906, entrepreneur James Carruthers began developing the neighborhood and built homes worth over $3,500 in this area.
-In the present day, the area still thrives as a prime spot for upmarket society and is home to the Royal Alberta Museum and Alexander Circle, where sprawling homes surround a fountain.
+Glenora is a prime spot for upmarket society and is home to the Royal Alberta Museum and Alexander Circle, where sprawling homes surround a fountain.

 If you are looking for the best of both worlds, consider Westmount.
 This neighborhood is bordered by the river valley, is rich in greenery, and has homes that have been around for decades with charming little footpaths to explore the old streets.
-Down on 124th street, however, there has been an increase in activity because of the unique restaurants, cafes, and shops along the tree-lined street.
+124th Street is lined with unique restaurants, cafes, and shops along the tree-lined street.

 West Edmonton Mall